 In addition to its effects on the immune system and quality of life, reishi mushroom has been studied for its potential to improve other aspects of health.

-Again, more research is needed here as well.
+Therefore, more research is needed here as well.

 Additionally, some supplements use only certain portions of the extract.
 In these cases, the recommended doses may be much lower than the values reported above.

-Most human research has shown that it does not improve cholesterol, blood sugar or antioxidants, but it may be effective at reducing fatigue or depression in some cases.
+Most human research has shown that it does not improve cholesterol, blood sugar, or antioxidants, but it may be effective at reducing fatigue or depression in some cases.